-- 50. Instructions Subject to this Act and any regulations made or continuing in force thereunder, and without restricting the powers of the Commission, it is hereby declared that the Commission may from time to time issue, in the form of a Public Service Manual, instructions which shall be observed by all employees. - 51.
-Notices to employees Where any notice has to be given under this Act to any employee, it may be given - - (a) By delivering it to the employee to - whom it has to be given; or (b) By sending it to the employee in a letter or telegram addressed and posted to him at his musual place of employment or at his last known place of abode; or - (c) By publishing the notice in the Official Circular. - 52.
-No compensation for loss of salary Except as provided in this Act or any other enactment, no employee shall be entitled to any compensation by reason of any reduction in salary, or in consequence of his services being dispensed with. - 53.
-Offence to attempt to influence Commission (1) Byery person commits an offence against this Section who directly or indirectly solicits or endeavours either to influence the Commission to obtain preferment or reward or gain or to influence the Commission or any other person to whom the Commission has delegated his powers under section 5 of this Act with respect to decisions on the matters described in the First provise to subsection (1) of section 3 of this Act. - (2) Every person who commits an offence against this section is liable to a fine not exceeding two hundred dollars. - (3) Nothing in this section shall apply to any person giving information or advice or making representations to the Commission in respect of any appointment, promotion or grading at the request of the Commission. - (4) Nothing in this section shall be construed so as to prevent the service organisation from making representations to the Commission on any matter affecting the salaries, wages, or conditions of employment of any employee or class of employee.
+55. Service organization - The organization recognized as representing the views of the employees of the Public Service shall be the Cook Islands Public Service Association (Incorporated).
+56. Instructions - Subject to this Act and any regulations made or continuing in force thereunder, and without restricting the powers of the Commission, it is hereby declared that the Commission may from time to time issue, in the form of a Public Service Manual, instructions which shall be observed by all employees.

+57. Notices to employees - Where any notice has to be given under this Act to any employee, it may be given -

+- (a) By delivering it to the employee to whom it has to be given; or - (b) By sending it to the employee in a letter or telegram addressed and posted to him at his usual place of employment or at his last known - place of abode; or (c) By publishing the notice in the - Official Circular.

+58. No compensation for loss of salary - Except as provided in this Act or any other enactment, no employee shall be entitled to any compensation by reason of any reduction in salary, or in consequence of his services being dispensed with.

+59. Offence to attempt to influence Commission - (1) Every person commits an offence against this section who directly or indirectly solicits or endeavours either to influence the Commission to obtain preferment or reward or gain or to influence the Commission or any other person to whom the Commission has delegated his powers under section 5 of this Act with respect to decisions on the matters described in the First provise to subsection (1) of section 3 of this Act.

+(2) Every person who commits an offence against this section is liable to a fine not exceeding two hundred dollars.

+(3) Nothing in this section shall apply to any person giving information or advice or making representations to the Commission in respect of any appointment, promotion or grading at the request of the Commission.

+(4) Nothing in this section shall be construed so as to prevent the service organisation from making representations to the Commission on any matter affecting the salaries, wages, or conditions of employment of any employee or class of employee.

-- (5) Nothing in this section shall apply to any application made by an employee addressed to the Commission in the manner prescribed by the Commission for such - 54.
-Substitution of the Commission (1) The Public Service Regulations 1967 are hereby amended by omitting all references to the Secretary of the Premier's Department and substituting therefor references to the Public Service Commission.
+(5) Nothing in this section shall apply to any application made by an employee addressed to the Commission in the manner prescribed by the Commission for such applications.

+60. Substitution of the Commission - (1) The Public Service Regulations 1967 are hereby amended by omitting all references to the Secretary of the Premier's Department and substituting therefore references to the Public Service Commission.